Taking place at beautiful Jericho Beach in July each year, the Vancouver Folk Music Festival is one of the Lower Mainland’s premier music festivals.

 What to Expect at the Vancouver Folk Music Festival

-You can also expect thousands of people enjoying not only the music, but also the festival food and artisan market.
+You can expect to see thousands of people in attendance.
 There are also special activities for children, like face painting and crafts.
-In past years there was one beer garden.
-In 2025, however, there were several places where you could buy beer and wine from.
+In past years, there was one beer garden.
+In 2025, however, there were several places where you could buy beer and wine.
+2026 is likely to be similar.

 Festival Beer Garden